 Top layer: 2.5″ 4 lb.
 Gel Foam Memory Foam

-The comfort layer of gel memory foam provides a supportive and cooling experience.
-With contouring and great pressure point relief, this layer provides a proper “memory foam” experience.
-Only without the heat, of course.
+The initial layer of gel foam provides a supportive and cooling experience.
+With contouring and pressure point relief, this layer provides a cool and comfortable sleep.

 Second layer: 1.5″ 4 lb.
 Visco Memory Foam

 The second layer of the mattress holds another type of memory foam.
-The Visco Memory Foam adds a little more softness to the mattress, allowing you to sink just a little bit deeper.
-But without compromising the pressure point.
+The Visco Memory Foam adds softness to the mattress, and allows you to sink a bit deeper without compromising the spine’s alignment.

 Third layer: 2″ 1.8 lb.
 SmartFlow Foam

-Made out of polyfoam, this transitional layer works as a seamless passage.
-It transitions from the soft layers above to the firm base at the bottom.
+Made of poly foam, this transitional layer works as a link between the soft layers above and the firm base layer below.

-Their Bio-Pur™ foam is up to five times more breathable than traditional memory foam.
+Amerisleep’s Bio-Pur® layer is up to five times more breathable than ordinary memory foam.
 It provides great airflow because of its advanced open-cell structure.
-It also offers great support and cradling to the body as you sleep.
+It also offers strong support and cradling as you sleep.